lifs-tools/ils-ceramide-ring-trial/README.md

 The `R` folder contains reusable portions of code used within the evaluation workflow, e.g. for plotting, calibration curve-related calculations etc.

+The file `R/definitions.R` contains configurable options for data input, calibration curve calculation, NA value definitions, ceramide names and plotting defaults.

 ## Contributors

 - Nils Hoffmann - data integration workflow and plots
 - Bo J. Burla - ring trial comparison and plots

+# Help & Support

+Please [file an issue](https://github.com/lifs-tools/ils-ceramide-ring-trial/issues/new/choose) within this repository if you have questions about the workflow or have identified any bugs.

+# Acknowledgements

+We would like to thank all members of the International Lipidomics Society's interest group for Reference materials and biological reference ranges for their support and valuable input and all participants of the ring trial for their feedback and patience.

+# Inquiring about your lab id

+Please note that the data analysis team had no access to lab identities due to the blinding of the analysis reports before transmission to us.
+We can therefor not provide you your lab id to re-identify your results.
+Please contact the study coordination at the [SLING](https://sling.sg/) / [SingMass](https://singmass.sg/) at NUS Singapore for details.

+# References

+Main publication
+[1] TBD

+---

+[2] A. Gustavo González, M. Ángeles Herrador.
+A practical guide to analytical method validation, including measurement uncertainty and accuracy profiles.
+TrAC Trends in Analytical Chemistry 2007;26(3). doi: 10.1016/j.trac.2007.01.009
+[3] FDA, Bioanalytical Method Validation - Guidance for Industry.
+2018 May. https://www.fda.gov/files/drugs/published/Bioanalytical-Method-Validation-Guidance-for-Industry.pdf
+[4] DA Armbruster, T Pry.
+Limit of blank, limit of detection and limit of quantitation.
+Clin Biochem Rev. 2008 Aug;29 Suppl 1(Suppl 1):S49-52. https://pubmed.ncbi.nlm.nih.gov/18852857
+[5] V. Barwick (Ed), Eurachem/CITAC Guide: Guide to Quality in Analytical Chemistry: An Aid to Accreditation (3rd ed.
+2016).
+ISBN 978-0-948926-32-7.
+Available from https://www.eurachem.org.
+[6] B. Magnusson and U. Örnemark (eds.)
+Eurachem Guide: The Fitness for Purpose of Analytical Methods – A Laboratory Guide to Method Validation and Related Topics, (2nd ed.
+2014).
+ISBN 978-91-87461-59-0.
+Available from www.eurachem.org.
+[7] D. Kauhanen, M. Sysi-Ah, KM.
+Koistinen, R. Laaksonen, J. Sinisalo, K. Ekroos.
+Development and validation of a high-throughput LC-MS/MS assay for routine measurement of molecular ceramides.
+Anal Bioanal Chem.
+2016 May;408(13):3475-83. doi: 10.1007/s00216-016-9425-z